emissary-ingress/emissary/docs/howtos/basic-auth.md

   - "x-qotm-session"
 ```

-This configuration tells Ambassador Edge Stack about the auth service, notably that it needs the `/extauth` prefix, and that it's OK for it to pass back the `x-qotm-session` header.
+This configuration tells Ambassador about the auth service, notably that it needs the `/extauth` prefix, and that it's OK for it to pass back the `x-qotm-session` header.
 Note that `path_prefix` and `allowed_headers` are optional.

 If the auth service uses a framework like [Gorilla Toolkit](http://www.gorillatoolkit.org) which enforces strict slashes as HTTP path separators, it is possible to end up with an infinite redirect where the auth service's framework redirects any request with non-conformant slashing.
 This would arise if the above example had ```path_prefix: "/extauth/"```, the auth service would see a request for ```/extauth//backend/get-quote/``` which would then be redirected to ```/extauth/backend/get-quote/``` rather than actually be handled by the authentication handler.
 For this reason, remember that the full path of the incoming request including the leading slash, will be appended to ```path_prefix``` regardless of non-conformant slashing.